0xumarkhatab/mySolidiityWork/README.md

 # A sneak peek into my Solidity Work

 This repository contains references to one of the best works in solidity that is memorable to me! <br/>
-Just an indication of my confidance with Solidity! <br/>
+Just an indication of my confidence in Solidity! <br/>
 **Note:-** This list is not exhaustive as I did a lot of work and did not essentially save everything:-;

 ## Public Work